jmysliv/react-native-firebase/docs/app-check/usage/index.md

 ## Initialize

+> If you're using Expo, make sure to add the `@react-native-firebase/app-check` config plugin to your `app.json` or `app.config.js`.
+It handles the below installation steps for you.
+For instructions on how to do that, view the [Expo](/#expo) installation section.

 You must call initialize the AppCheck module prior to calling any firebase back-end services for App Check to function.

 To do that, edit your `ios/ProjectName/AppDelegate.mm` and add the following two lines: